SpaceWorksCo/guides/Use-AtomicDEX-Desktop-For-Trading.md

 ### Instructions

-Open AtomicDEX-Desktop and login to your wallet.
+1. Open AtomicDEX-Desktop and login to your wallet.

-Click on the `Wallet` page from the menu on the left side.
+2. Click on the `Wallet` page from the menu on the left side.

-Click on the `+` button to open the coin list.
+3. Click on the `+` button to open the coin list.

-Select the coins you would like to trade and click `Enable`.
+4. Select the coins you would like to trade and click `Enable`.

-Click on the `DEX` page from the menu on the left side.
+5. Click on the `DEX` page from the menu on the left side.

-Select the 2 coins you would like to trade.
-Ex: SPACE/BTC
+6. Select the 2 coins you would like to trade.
+Ex: SPACE/BTC, SPACE/KMD, KMD/BTC, KMD/ZEC.
+All trading pairs are possible.

-Click on any existing orders in the orderbook or input your own `Price` and `Volume` values on the right side.
+7. Click on any existing orders in the orderbook or input your own `Price` and `Volume` values on the right side.

-Click on `Start Swap` to start your trade.
+8. Click on `Start Swap` to start your trade.

+You are now performing decentralized atomic swaps!

 You can check the progress of your ongoing trades by clicking on the `Orders` tab at the top of the DEX page.

-You are now ready to start trading!